Cover photo: Shady Lane Seafood

 Denson’s Grocery & R&B Oyster Bar is a 3rd generation family-owned local gourmet grocery.
 In recent years, the grocer added a ‘Chesapeake Bay Farm to Table’ full service restaurant.
 Since the pandemic, however, Denson’s has returned to its roots, offering a wider selection of wild-caught, fresh never frozen, hormone-free, specialty seafood, such as Florida Pink Shrimp, Carolina White Shrimp, Sewansecott oysters, Prince Edward Island mussels, New England lobsters, Easter Shore Virginia littleneck clams, Chesapeake Bay rockfish and blue crab, and Denson’s own homemade crab cakes.
 Availability is subject to what’s in season and changes weekly.
 Grocery menus are released on Friday afternoons, ordering deadline is Tuesday at 7 pm, for pickup Thursday through Saturday.

-On the days you don’t feel like cooking, restaurants in Colonial Beach offer seafood dinners, for curbside pickup, delivery, or onsite dining that stays within COVID-19 Forward Virginia Guidelines.
+On the days you don’t feel like cooking, restaurants in Colonial Beach offer seafood dinners, for dine-in, curbside pickup, delivery, or onsite dining that stays within COVID-19 guidelines.
 Contact individual restaurants to ask about their current guidelines/operations.

-Dockside Restaurant and Tiki Bar, located on the Point, reopened recently to limited outdoor seating only.
-However, the restaurant still offers curbside pickup of meals including steamed or fried shrimp, fried shrimp po’ boy, shrimp and tuna tacos, crab cakes, soy ginger glazed cod, fish & chips and weekly specials such as Chicken Stuffed with Crab Cake wrapped in bacon topped with Apricot Demi.
+Dockside Restaurant and Tiki Bar, located on the Point, offers steamed or fried shrimp, fried shrimp po’ boy, shrimp and tuna tacos, crab cakes, soy ginger glazed cod, fish & chips and weekly specials such as Chicken Stuffed with Crab Cake wrapped in bacon topped with Apricot Demi.

 Award-winning Denson’s also offers prepared take-home seafood meals for curbside pickup, such as crab cakes with sweet corn and cole slaw, fish and chips, shrimp boil with potatoes and corn, rockfish bites, fried clam bellies (said to be tastier than strips), and authentic po’ boys with rolls from New Orleans’ Leidenheimer Baking Co.
 New menus are posted on their Facebook page and change weekly depending on availability.

-The Lighthouse Colonial Beach presently offers carry-out and very limited outdoor seating, but is looking to expand in the near future.
-The waterfront restaurant offers an array of seafood dishes including crab cakes, scallops, shrimp basket, and board specials, but is renowned for its creative and eye-catching specialty sushi rolls, almost too pretty to eat!
+The Lighthouse Colonial Beach is a waterfront restaurant offering an array of seafood dishes including crab cakes, scallops, shrimp basket, and board specials, but is renowned for its creative and eye-catching specialty sushi rolls, almost too pretty to eat!
 Its East/West Roll is a local favorite, made with shrimp tempura, bacon (that’s right–BACON), asparagus, salmon, eel sauce, spicy mayo and avocado.

 In addition to its regular menu that includes Asian favorites such as Kung Pao, General Tso and other shrimp dishes, Hunan Diner also offers specialty dishes including Crispy Fish or Calamari, Double Delight of the Sea (scallops and shrimp), and its weekly Tuesday Night Sushi menu.